Anchorsify/Anchorsify.github.io/_projects/Genjutsu.md

 - Speed: 8
 - Seal Speed: 7

-Effects: Anyone within the area defends against this technique, and on a failure takes a -4 Visibility Penalty.
+Effects: Anyone within the area defends against this technique (the user may exclude allies if they wish), and on a failure takes a -4 Visibility Penalty.
 More insidiously, so long as they remain within the mist they have a -2 penalty to all their defensive genjutsu rolls.
 People who pass their genjutsu roll still see the mist, but for what it really is: too thin and wispy to actually be an impediment, taking none of the effects.
+The mist cloud moves with its user.

 ## D-Rank
 #### --( Kasumi Juusha no Jutsu - Mist Servant Technique )--